nekumartins/nekumartins/README.md

-## 👋 Hi there!, I'm Riley
+## 👋 Hi there!, I'm Chukwuneku

-Software Developer, Tech Enthusiast and currently a Computer Science student at Babcock University.
-I'm passionate about Data Science and Learning new Skills.
+ Software & ML Engineer, Tech Enthusiast and Computer Science Major at Babcock University.
+I'm passionate about Data Science, Learning new Skills and dedicated to expanding my knowledge and gaining practical experience in the field of Machine Learning

-## 💼 Education
-- Uppsala University - 2021-2022(Game Design and Graphics)
-- Babcock University - 2022-Present(Computer Science)

 ## 🌱 I'm currently learning